PlatONnetwork/client-sdk-js/README.md

 - npm: `npm i PlatONnetwork/client-sdk-js#master`
 - yarn: `yarn add PlatONnetwork/client-sdk-js#master`

+> If the installation speed is too slow, please consider the following ways to install the sdk
+- npm: `npm i @platonnetwork/web3`
+- yarn: `yarn add @platonnetwork/web3`

 Create a web3 instance and set up a provider.
 You can refer to the following code: